microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 tax|Rich text|Title of the card.
 Maximum 2 lines
 vat|Rich text|Title of the card.
 Maximum 2 lines
 items:[]|Rich text|Title of the card.
 Maximum 2 lines
-images:[]|Array of images|Image displayed at top of card.
+images:[]|Array of images|Image displayed with each item.
 Aspect ratio 16:9 buttons:[]|Array of action objects|Set of actions applicable to the current card tap|Action object|This action will be activated when the user taps on the card itself